orsinialberto/k8s-demo/README.md

 # KUBERNETES DEMO

-An example of how to deploy a web-app, connected to mysql, kafka and elasticsearch in k8s.
+An example of how to deploy a web-app, connected to mysql, kafka, elasticsearch and activemq in k8s.

 ## K3D